The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 * Instant-cast, so you can weave two oGCDs after each Afflatus spell
 * Grants you one Blood Lily stack (post-Lvl.
 74)

 Unlocked at level 74, Blood Lily stacks are generated when you use Afflatus Solace or Afflatus Rapture, up to a maximum of three, which allows you to execute Afflatus Misery, a targeted AoE damaging GCD that costs three Blood Lily stacks.
 Unlike Healing Lilies, Blood Lily stacks can be charged outside of combat when you use any Afflatus healing spell.
-However, make sure to not use any Healing Lilies when you have three Blood Lily stacks so you don’t overcap on Blood Lily stacks.
+However, make sure to not use any Healing Lilies when you have three Blood Lily stacks so you do not overcap on Blood Lily stacks.
 Aim to use Afflatus Misery first before starting a new Lily set.

 # Damage Overview